Lady Cup Review

 “I finally found a menstrual cup that works well for me.
 This one doesn’t leak, unlike some of the other ones that I’ve tried, including the Lunette Cup and the Meluna.”

 “The grips on the stem work very well for getting a good grasp on it when I’m trying to remove it.
-I hate those menstrual cups which have flat stems—so difficult!”
+I hate those menstrual cups which have flat stems—so difficult!
+Plus I like the firmness of the Lady Menstrual Cup.
+It just opens up pretty easily inside me, unlike some of the softer menstrual cups that I’ve tried.”

 “I love how comfortable the Lady Cup is, and also the great value for the money.
 Don’t waste your money on some of the more expensive menstrual cups when this one works just fine.”